oslabs-beta/LambdaPeeler/README.md

 - The ability for users to see information about their layers on our dashboard such as dependecies and runtime enviroment

 If there you have any questions or need help troubleshooting, please feel free to reach out on <a href="https://www.linkedin.com/in/lambda-peeler/"> Linkedin! </a>

+## License
+LambdaPeeler is licensed under the MIT License.
+See LICENSE.md for more details.

 ## Authors
 <div align="center">